-Module-4 Workshop/Constructi Practicing in construction yard by making the examples of brick masonry on Yard Practice works etc.
+Module-4 Workshop/Constructi Practicing in construction yard by making the examples of brick masonry works etc.

-Module-5 Site Exposure Exposure to building construction practices on site of various items of work from foundation to roof and finishes.
+Module-5 Site Exposure Exposure to building construction practices on site of various items of work

-- 1. To study the various tools, equipments used in masonry works. - 2.
-To construct examples of brickmasonry works in construction yard. - 3.
-To survey construction work on site and submit report.
+1. To study the various tools, equipments used in masonry works.

+2. To construct examples of brick masonry works in construction yard.

+3. To survey construction work on site and submit report.